Accenture/DBTestCompareGenerator/README.md

     </compare>
 </cmpSqlResultsTest>
  ```

+You should choose which tests you want to execute Minus or Fetch and disable one type in *appsettings.json*  as both are testing the same but in different way.

 ### 3. If you want to choose for which tables generate tests, set *ReadExcelFile* to *true* in *appsettings.json* and fill in a list of tables in file */Templates/Table_Config.xlsx*.

 ![Excel file](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/images/Excel.png)